Make sure that user accounts that you plan to use have permissions described in the following sections:

 You require different sets of Microsoft SQL permissions in the following cases:

-The account used for guest processing of VMs that run VSS-aware applications must have the following user rights assigned:
+All user accounts used for guest processing must have the following permissions:

 To back up Microsoft SQL Server data, the following roles must be assigned: